-It is possible the new files, after configuration, may not have changed from the older ones if your SDP version is recent enough.
+It is possible the new files may not have changed from the older ones if your SDP version is recent enough.

-3.1.13.
-Broker Config Files
+3.1.10.2.
+Broker Config Files - Nothing To Do

 Broker config files, p4_N.broker.cfg, may also exist in /p4/common/config.
 These are not affected by the SDP upgrade procedure, and can be ignored.